Standard 2. Achieving Educational Objectives Through Core Functions

 - Centennial Teaching Assistant Awards (given to outstanding TAs for "service and dedication in providing excellent classroom instruction for Stanford students")

 Stanford regularly surveys its students.
-There are annual surveys such as those given to freshman, seniors and all enrolled students, as well as those to graduate students exiting the University.
+There are annual surveys such as those given to frosh, seniors and all enrolled students, as well as those to graduate students exiting the university.
 These surveys provide deans and administrative staff information about student needs and experiences.
-Our membership in the Consortium on Financing Higher Education (COFHE) provides us with access to comparative data on groups of students and alumni and affords us the opportunity to assess our position on a variety of indicators to be sure that we are meeting student needs in an appropriate way.
+Our membership in peer consortia provides us with access to comparative data on groups of students and alumni and affords us the opportunity to assess our position on a variety of indicators to be sure that we are meeting student needs in an appropriate way.

-All reviews of undergraduate majors include surveys of current and former students, and this information is considered as part of the program review process.
-Finally, data on student success is found here.
+All reviews of undergraduate majors include surveys of current and former students, and this information is considered as part of the program review process (see CFR 2.7).
+Finally, data on student success is found on our Student Achievement page (see also CFR 1.2).

 First-year and transfer undergraduate students enroll in Frosh 101 or Transfer 101, a residential-based small-group discussions to help newcomers navigate their transitions to Stanford.
 Residential life, more generally, is closely aligned with the education goals of the undergraduate curriculum.